Do I Need a Lawyer if the Insurance Company Offered Me a Settlement?

 Contact a Car Accident Lawyer in New York

-If you were seriously injured in a motor vehicle accident, you need the services of the dedicated car accident attorneys at Douglas and London.
+If you were seriously injured in a motor vehicle accident, you need the services of the dedicated New York City personal injury lawyer at Douglas and London.
 Call us today or contact us online to arrange a free consultation.

 We will negotiate aggressively with the insurance company so that you receive a fair settlement.
 Most cases are settled, but if going to trial is necessary, we do not hesitate.
 Since we work on a contingency basis, there are no fees unless we win.
 Hablamos Español.